icx-jonv/luarpn/README.md

 Lua RPN - command line RPN calculator

-Depends on luaposix, mainly curses
+Depends on 'lcurses' luarock
+Logging also depends on 'luasyslog'

 To install:

-luarocks install luaposix
+luarocks install lcurses

-Note: You need to have ncurses library installed or the luarocks install will not install the curses part of the package.
+Note: You may need the libncurses5-dev package installed from debian/Ubuntu before installing lcurses.
+I haven't tried installing it without.